ThomWright/ThomWright.github.io/_posts/2020-12-08-tcp-state-transitions-are-a-lie.md

 Let me explain what I mean.

-This is from the original [TCP spec, pages 65-66](https://tools.ietf.org/html/rfc793#page-65), describing what happens when a SYN segment arrives:
+This is from the original [TCP RFC, pages 65-66](https://tools.ietf.org/html/rfc793#page-65), describing what happens when a SYN segment arrives:

 > If the state is LISTEN then ...
 The connection state should be changed to SYN-RECEIVED.
 If the listen was not fully specified (i.e., the foreign socket was not fully specified), then the unspecified fields should be filled in now.